 - Reduces ponding and icing that can be associated with traditional hardscape surfaces

 - Provides ancillary benefits such as better conditions for trees, reduced heat island effect, quieter vehicular traffic, and reduced vehicular glare compared to standard asphalt

-- Eligible for inclusion in an Expedited Post-Construction Stormwater Management Plan (PCSMP) Review project
+- Permeable paver, reinforced turf, and artificial turf surface types are eligible for inclusion in an Expedited Post-Construction Stormwater Management Plan (PCSMP) Review project

 Key Limitations of Porous Pavement

 - Not recommended for high traffic loading areas or on heavy industrial sites where vehicles or equipment may contribute heavy sediment or gross pollutant loads to porous surfaces

 - Typically not suitable for steep slope applications

 - Requires frequent maintenance with specialized equipment to maintain performance

 - May degrade more rapidly if located in areas with frequent vehicular turning

 - Design of paving sections must consider system stability based on anticipated structural loading.